 The annual A P P figure is adjusted if the absence continues for a period that crosses two 31 March dates.
 If an employee is on long term sick leave, A P P is adjusted at midnight on the second 31 March following the date A P P commenced.
 The adjustment is the percentage adjustment specified in the Treasury Revaluation order for that (second) Scheme year ending on that 31 March.

 If the A P P continues for a further year, it will be revalued again at midnight on the third 31 March following the date A P P commenced.
-The adjustment is the percentage adjustment specified in the Treasury Revaluation Order for that (third) Scheme year ending on that 31 March, and so on thereafter.
+The adjustment is the percentage adjustment specified in the Treasury Revaluation Order for that (third) Scheme year ending on that 31 March, and so on.

 Example 9: Adjusting the A P P figure